YujiaLi1994/snbClust/README.md

 # Project Title

 The package implements sparse negative binomial mixture models (snbClust) proposed in the following paper:
 Li Y, Rahman T, Ma T, et al. A sparse negative binomial mixture model for clustering RNA-seq count data[J].
 Biostatistics, 2021. (https://doi.org/10.1093/biostatistics/kxab025).
-Function of sparse Gaussian mixture models is also included, along with the real applications evaluated in the paper.
+Function of sparse Gaussian mixture models is also included in the package.
+Two real applications evaluated in the paper is not included in the package but uploaded in this github project (one rat brain application and one TCGA breast cancer application).
 ### Installing

 For installation, we recommend to unzip the tar.gz file first and then use devtools::install() to install the package, which can make sure to install all the depends.
 Make sure R package truncnorm, gplots, sparcl, mclust, edgeR, mvtnorm, MCMCpack and Brobdingnag have all been properly imported.